 Brown or white rice is easily digested and a great filler for a dog with diarrhea.
 Add two cups of cooked rice to your dog's meat.
 You can also serve rice water, removing the grains from boiling water, and giving your dog the soupy water that's leftover.

-Commercially produced dog food that is made with lamb or rabbit will be more easily digested and good for dogs to eat when they have diarrhea, according to Vet Info.
+Commercially produced dog food that is made with lamb or rabbit will be more easily digested and good for dogs to eat when they have diarrhea.
 Switch dog food gradually over a couple of weeks by adding an increased proportion of their regular dog food with the new food.
 Look for dog foods that have a probiotic formula to reduce parasites that cause diarrhea.